Policies & Procedures

 Aid Eligibility After Withdrawal

-A student currently enrolled who wishes to withdraw from the College, effectively ending their status as a matriculated student, must complete the required Manhattan College Withdrawal Form.
+A student currently enrolled who wishes to withdraw from the University, effectively ending their status as a matriculated student, must complete the required Manhattan University Withdrawal Form.
 An appointment should be made with the appropriate Academic Advisor to conduct an exit interview and complete the form.
-Students will be consider withdrawn on the date that they officially notify the College.
-Failure to properly complete the form, no longer attending classes, or physically leaving the College does not constitute an "official" withdrawal, and the student will be subject to any liability associated with the semester charges and financial aid eligibility policies governing the circumstances.
+Students will be consider withdrawn on the date that they officially notify the University.
+Failure to properly complete the form, no longer attending classes, or physically leaving the University does not constitute an "official" withdrawal, and the student will be subject to any liability associated with the semester charges and financial aid eligibility policies governing the circumstances.

 In order to maintian full federal aid eligibility the student must complete 60% of the semester during which the funding was applied.
 Withdrawal prior to this point is subject to review and recalculation of the aid resources utilized.